 Water Droplet Penetration Test

-Water Drop Penetration testing (WDPT) was carried out at 1cm, 2cm and 3cm.
+As part of our work to find the best soil wetting agent for lawns we carried out Water Drop Penetration testing (WDPT).
+This was at 1cm, 2cm and 3cm.
 All the cores appeared to be highly hydrophobic, so this was a pretty extreme test of how these perform.

 The results of the WDPT are below.